protono/hello-algo/algos.md

 However, binary search is not suitable for all situations, mainly for the following reasons.

 - Binary search only works on ordered data.
 If the input data is out of order, sorting it specifically in order to use binary search is not worth the gain.
-Because the time complexity of the sorting algorithm is usually $O(n\,log\,n)$, which is higher than both linear search and binary search.
+Because the time complexity of the sorting algorithm is usually $O(n\ log\ n)$, which is higher than both linear search and binary search.
 For scenarios where elements are frequently inserted, in order to maintain the order of the array, elements need to be inserted at specific positions, and the time complexity is $O(n)$, which is also very expensive.
 - Binary search only works on arrays.
 Binary search requires skippin (non-continuous) access to elements, and the efficiency of skipping access in linked lists is low, so it is not suitable for applications in linked lists or data structures based on linked lists.
 - Under small data volumes, the performance of linear search is better.
 In linear search, only 1 estimation operation is required per round; while in binary search, 1 addition, 1 division, 1 to 3 validation operations, and 1 addition (subtraction) are required, totaling 4 to 6 unit operations; therefore, when the amount of data $n$ is small, linear search is faster than binary search.